-In principle, Ti:sapphire lasers are built in similar ways as other types of solid-state lasers: with a Ti:sapphire crystal, typically between two curved mirrors for forming a tight focus in the crystal, with pump light injected through one or two of those dichroic mirrors, and some additional components such as mirrors and possibly optical elements for wavelength tuning and/or ultrashort pulse generation (see below).
+Ti:sapphire lasers are built in similar ways as other types of solid-state bulk lasers: with a Ti:sapphire crystal, typically between two curved mirrors for forming a tight focus in the crystal, with pump light injected through one or two of those dichroic mirrors, and some additional components such as mirrors and possibly optical elements for wavelength tuning and/or ultrashort pulse generation (see below).
 The laser crystal is usually quite small, typically with an optical path length of only a few millimeters for pump and laser radiation.
 End pumping rather than side pumping is usually necessary to obtain the required high pump intensities.

-As explained above, diode pumping is usually still difficult to realize because of the high power and high beam quality required from the pump source at a somewhat inconvenient wavelength.
+As explained above, diode pumping is challenging to realize because of the high power and high beam quality required from the pump source at a somewhat inconvenient wavelength.
 Therefore, one often requires frequency-doubled solid-state lasers as pump sources.
 However, there has also been substantial progress concerning diode-pumped Ti:sapphire lasers [17, 18, 19, 20].